What Are Age Spots?

 Your healthcare provider may prescribe tretinoin creams to lighten these areas but they do make your skin more sensitive to UV damage.
 You will need to wear sunscreen at all times during treatment and continue to wear sunscreen, even on cloudy days, after fading the spots.

 There are a few operations that can eliminate or lessen age spots.
 Every operation conveys a danger of incidental effects and inconveniences.
-Ask your dermatologist, plastic specialist, or skin health management proficient with regards to which treatment is the most suitable for your skin.
+Also, ask your dermatologist, plastic specialist, or skin health management proficient with regards to which treatment is the most suitable for your skin.

 - Intense pulsed light treatment, which emits a range of light waves that passes through the skin and targets melanin to destroy or breakup the spots.